OpenAMEE/amee-ruby/README.txt

 == REQUIREMENTS

+If you are using Rails, note that version 4.x of this gem supports Rails 3 apps only.
+If you are using Rails 2, you should stay with version 3.x.
+See the 'Rails' section below for more details.

 'Nokogiri' is used for XML parsing, and requires libxml2.
 See http://nokogiri.org/tutorials/installing_nokogiri.html for instructions if you have problems installing.

-== IMPORTANT CHANGES when upgrading to 2.2.0 and above

-SSL connections are now supported, and are used BY DEFAULT.If you do not want to use SSL, you can disable it using the ":ssl => false" option to Connection.new, or by adding "ssl: false" to your amee.yml if you are using Rails.

-== IMPORTANT CHANGES when upgrading beyond 2.0.25

-If you are using the $amee connection in your Rails apps, this is now deprecated and will be removed in future releases.
-See the "Rails" section below for details of what you should use instead.

 == USAGE